newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Breach of contract

 Court records of small claims and class action suits are available to interested persons upon request.
-To obtain these records, visit the office of the clerk of the Superior county in person.
-The requester must provide the necessary information to aid administrative staff in the retrieval of court records.
+To obtain these records, visit the office of the Superior County clerk in person.
+The requester is expected to provide the necessary information to aid administrative staff in retrieving the requested documents.
 Requesters may also use the remote public access portal to obtain court records of interest.

 disclaimer